Care, Comfort, and Continual Support

 The Evangelical Team

-Evangelical Hospice care is provided by a team of professionals who work together to evaluate and coordinate the patient's care:
+Hospice of Evangelical care is provided by a team of professionals who work together to evaluate and coordinate the patient's care:

 - Hospice Coordinator